WWE News: Latest Speculation On Former ROH World Champion Heading To WWE

 “It kind of just worked out this way.
 I’m sure if ROH would have come to me sooner with a contract that made sense, then maybe I would have stuck around.
 But we just really couldn’t come to an agreement on terms, so I just felt that if that’s how it was going to go, then maybe I’ll take a little bit of time away.”

-In a recent update, Dave Meltzer of F4WOnline said the following regarding O’Reilly’s status.

-“When someone disappears at that level, that usually means WWE bound at some point.”
+In a recent update, Dave Meltzer of F4WOnline stated regarding the status of O’Reilly, “When someone disappears at that level, that usually means WWE bound at some point.”

 As of now, O’Reilly is keeping busy with independent shows.
-After winning the Ring of Honor World Heavyweight Championship by defeating Adam Cole at Final Battle and losing it against Cole just a month later at Wrestle Kingdom 11, O’Reilly has recently been absent from ROH TV.
+After winning the Ring of Honor World Heavyweight Championship by defeating Adam Cole at Final Battle, and losing it against Cole just a month later at Wrestle Kingdom 11, O’Reilly has recently been absent from ROH TV.
 Shortly after Wrestle Kingdom, he competed at an event for Elite Canadian Championship Wrestling, and the match can be viewed above.

 Along with his short title reign being an indication that he is NXT bound, a recent interview with Paste added to the speculation that he is heading that way, as he teased that “no matter where I end up, with whatever company, [I] just hope for a successful and healthy 2017.”